erincatto/box2c/docs/dynamics.md

 sweeping shapes from their old position to their new positions.
 The engine looks for new collisions during the sweep and computes the time of impact (TOI) for these collisions.
-Bodies are moved to their first TOI and then the solver performs a sub-step to complete the full time step.
-There may be additional TOI events within a sub-step.
+Bodies are moved to their first TOI at the end of the time step.

 Normally CCD is not used between dynamic bodies.
 This is done to keep performance reasonable.
 In some game scenarios you need dynamic bodies